 Before you start house shopping, it’s important to understand mortgage basics first.
 The mortgage rate you lock in will affect a number of things, from your purchasing power to the amount of money you’re left with each month for regular living expenses.
 Mortgage rates can change daily — learning the reasons why mortgage rates fluctuate can help you take advantage of a better rate before a hike.
-Read on the learn more.
+Read on to learn more.

 Changes in Economic Growth